...

 Availability and What to Expect

-Right now, the Kove 450RR is mainly available in China, but the company has ambitions to expand globally, with a presence already forming in the U.S. Whether the bike will retain its full power in other markets is still up in the air, but if Kove follows the path set by its FSE 450R Rally, we’re likely to see this small-displacement sportbike remain a highly affordable option for riders everywhere.
+Right now, the Kove 450RR is mainly available in China, but the company has ambitions to expand globally, with a presence already forming in the U.S. Whether the bike will retain its full power in other markets is still up in the air, but if Kove follows the path set by its 800X and FSE 450R Rally, we’re likely to see this small-displacement sportbike remain a highly affordable option for riders everywhere.

 3. Kawasaki Ninja 400